JosieZhuo/accelerometer_data_analysis/hw3_rmd.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

-I generated binary variable called “day_type” based on the day values, and pivoted longer the data set according to activity_type and corresponding observations.
+I generated a binary variable called “day_type” based on the day values, and pivoted longer the data set according to activity_type and corresponding observations.
 The final data set has 50400 observations of 6 variables.
 The names of the variables are week, day_id, day,